malikfajarh/de-final-project/README.md

 <br />

 How to run:
+1. make sure installed git lfs by `git lfs install` for pulling large files
-1. Clone This Repo.
+2. Clone This Repo.
-2. Run `make docker-build` for x86 user, or `make docker-build-arm` for arm chip user.
+3. Run `make docker-build` for x86 user, or `make docker-build-arm` for arm chip user.

-3. ETL Batch
+4. ETL Batch
   - `make postgres`
   - `make airflow`

-4. Streaming
+5. Streaming
  - recommended to stop the airflow container first for memorry efficiency!
   - `make kafka`
   - `make spark`